iRaM-sAgOr/Broker/README.md

 2. Pub/Sub(Fanout)

    -- This work will required Exchange to introduce

    -- Producer will send the message to the exchange without any routing key

    -- Consumer will subscribe to the exchange with queue and will get all the message

 3. Routing(Direct)-->store different log in different server

    -- Here Producer will send message to the exchange with exchangeName and routing key

    -- Consumer will subscribe exchange with a routing key.

    -- Consumer will get the message only if the routing key matches

+4. Topics:

+   -- Producer will send message to the exchange with exchangeName and routing key

+   -- Consumer will subscribe exchange with a routing key and a topic